yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 algorithm will have to do many iterations until it reaches a solution that even looks like it could have been designed by a human, let alone a good one.

-So the loop is generate stuff, evaluate, generate new stuff, evaluate, and eventually stop after either all criteria are satisfied, no significant improvement can be found, or we ran out of computational budget.
-And because the problem is going to be hard, we need to use that budget very well.
+So the loop is generate stuff, evaluate, generate new stuff, evaluate, and so on, until eventually we stop after either all criteria are satisfied, no significant improvement can be found, or exceeded our computational budget.
+And because the problem is going to be hard, we need to use that budget very well to squeeze in as many iterations as possible.
 The rest of this post is going to focus on one particular part of the evaluation process.
-One that is computationally demanding: the daylighting evaluation, something that tells you how much light does a point on the surface of the interior of a building get, for (usually) tens of thousands of points.
+One that is computationally demanding: the daylight evaluation.
+For the uninitiated, daylighting is something that tells you how much light does a point on the surface of the interior of a building get, usually for tens of thousands of points inside many rooms and many buildings.
+The way it is usually implememnted is ray tracing, although there are cheaper and less precise ways that were used last century.
+Interestingly enough, all current solutions depend on a rather old piece of software called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
+This will be important later.

-To bridge this closer to game developer audience, the daylighting evaluation is very similar to light baking, except we don't care about the light color, only intensity, nor do we need to produce information about which direction the light is coming from - all we need is the light intensity at the light probe's location.
+To bridge this closer to videogames, the daylighting evaluation is very similar what we call light
+baking: the act of computing precise light simulation for scenes and baking the results into planar or spatial textures, so that we have a high quality baseline for static lighting.
+The differences here are that we don't care about the light color, only intensity, nor do we need to produce information about which direction the light is coming from - all we need is the light intensity at the light probe's location.
 There's a few boring bits specific to the AEC industry we had to do as well, but I am going to purposefully ignore these for the rest of the article, and instead focus on